Kansas City Missouri

 HISTORY

-When Prohibition became the law of the land, the activities of the Saloon moved down to the basement, and managed to continue to serve alcohol throughout Prohibition; being protected by Boss Tom who probably knew how to bribe the authorities to look the other way.
-Patrons would enter the building next door and go through a tunnel that connected to the Fitzpatrick Saloon’s basement Speak-easy.
+When Prohibition became the law of the land, the activities of the Saloon moved down to the basement.
+The club managed to continue to serve alcohol throughout Prohibition, being protected by Boss Tom, who probably knew how to bribe the authorities to look the other way.
+Patrons would enter the building next door and go through a tunnel that connected to the Fitzpatrick Saloon’s basement Speakeasy.

 Frank and Jolene continued offering fine food and entertainment, maintaining the business’ success.
-Majestic Restaurant serves “the best dry-aged Kansas City Steaks for lunch and dinner seven days a week along with fantastic chops, fresh seafood, and homemade desserts.”
+As of 2025, they continue to run the Majestic Restaurant which still serves “the best dry-aged Kansas City Steaks for lunch and dinner seven days a week along with fantastic chops, fresh seafood, and homemade desserts.”

 The huge selection of wine, beer on tap and drinks plus the nightly Jazz Club is the cherry on top for this successful business.